When we play with sounds and forget about time, how serious must the music be to us?

 Tatjana Blome is a regular duo partner of the saxophonist Frank Lunte, the violinist Elisabeth Glass and the trumpetist Sören Linke.
 She is also a member of the Classic Chamber Ensemble of the Berlin Deutsche Oper.

-Since this semester she hold a lectureship at the Musikochschule Hanns Eisler Berlin.
+Since 2018 she hold a lectureship at the Musikochschule Hanns Eisler Berlin.

 +49 (0) 160 791 93 09